 The first leg from Osaka to Seoul featured a full meal served on one tray.
 I had the steak which was pretty good and almost restaurant-quality.
 The wine selection was short but the choice of red was excellent.

 The entertainment system was fantastic - very responsive and loaded with so many of the latest major movie releases that I took pictures just to see which ones I missed!

 After our stop at Seoul's Incheon Airport (where I tried to find good coffee and eventually settled on Starbucks) we boarded again.
 For this flight, both a long and short blanket and a pillow was ready in addition to an uninspiring amenity kit.

+I wasn't quite sure what to do with the short blanket - I tried wrapping it around my shoulders but wasn't very successful.
 The Korean dinner served was so exceptional that I could have eaten another portion.
 I asked for a cheese dessert (from the Western menu) and my wish was granted :)